SlicerHeart/SlicerHeart/README.md

 SlicerHeart extension contains tools for cardiac image import (3D/4D ultrasound, CT, MRI), quantification, and implant placement planning and assessment.

 The extension currently includes the following features (new features are added continuously):
-- Valve View: module for visualization of heart valves: allows reslicing the volume using two rotating orthogonal planes.
 - Cardiac Device Simulator: module for evaluating placement of cardiac implants.
-Contains models for Harmony device and a simple cylindrical device.
+Shows all cardiac device models (Harmony device, generic cylindrical device, various ASD/VSD devices) and all available analysis tools.
+- ASD/VSD Device Simulator: simplified cardiac device simulator specifically for ASD/VSD device placement analysis.
+For analyzing deformation, use Cardiac Device Simulator module instead.
 - DICOM image importer plugins
   - Fixing and importing of Philips 4D ultrasound images: Cartesian DICOM images exported by Philips QLAB are not valid DICOM files.
 This module fixes the files and makes them loadable into 3D Slicer.
+  - Importing of Philips Affinity 3D images.
   - Importing of GE 3D images and 2D image sequences.
+  - Importing of Eigen Artemis images.
+- Valve View: module for visualization of heart valves: allows reslicing the volume using two rotating orthogonal planes.
+This feature is mainly for Slicer-4.10, as in Slicer-4.11 and later, this feature is built into Slicer core (enable slice intersections and Ctrl/Cmd + Alt + Left-click-and drag to rotate slice view).

 # Installation and setup